ktappdev/secretnotes-go-backend/cli/README.md

     ```

 Autosave
-- Toggle in the app: press Ctrl+Shift+S (persisted to config immediately)
+- Toggle in the app: press Alt+S (persisted to config immediately)
 - One-time for this run: ./sn --autosave (optional: --autosave-debounce-ms 1200)
 - Default debounce: 1200 ms (sensible balance between responsiveness and server load)
 - You can also edit preferences.autosaveEnabled and preferences.autosaveDebounceMs in the config